trocafone/laika/README.md

 $ laika.py my_report
 ```

-Another parameter you can use is `--pwd` which server for specifying working directory.
+Another parameter you can use is `--pwd` which serves for specifying working directory.
 It can also be specified in configuration file or `LAIKA_PWD` environment variable.

 ### Arguments